-The "extralateral rights" feature of the mining law is granted by Sec.
-2322, R. S. It is unique in that it gives a two-fold title to lode claims.
-That is, there is a title to the surface boundaries, and, presumably all within such boundaries down to regulations thereunder.
+Title to this huge acreage did not vest in the state under one law, or one set of conditions.
+Instead the State acquired its title under and by virtue of various acts of Congress, and the regulations thereunder.
 Because of this fact it is impractical in a booklet of this kind to set forth the different organic laws, or the regulations with respect thereto, nor yet as to the land acquired under any one given law.
 For instance, the State now owns various tracts of land, widely scattered, and acquired under the exchange proviso of Section 8 of the Taylor Grazing Act.

 Under these exchanges of land either party (Government or State) may reserve the minerals in the surrendered land.
 Quite generally this has been done by both parties.
 The result is that the land thus acquired by the State has the minerals reserved to the Government, and, conversely, the land given up by the State in exchange (assuming the State had full title when exchanged) has its minerals in State ownership.
-To illustrate: the State had full ownership to a certain Section 16.
+To illustrate: the State had full ownership to a certain Section.
 It used that section as base land for an exchange with the Federal Government.
 The State reserved the minerals in making the exchange.
-Thus, insofar as the U.S. Land Office records disclose. this particular Section 16 is Government land, and, as such, is open to location under the mining laws.
+Thus, insofar as the U.S. Land Office records disclose, this particular Section is Government land, and, as such, is open to location under the mining laws.
 But a locator thereon would obtain only a surface title; he would still have to deal with the State as to the minerals.
-Such conditions, from the miners standpoint, are both regrettable and detrimental-but there they are.
-Regulations governing these State exchanges may be found in 55 Land Decisions, 583.
+Such conditions, from the miners standpoint, are both regretable and detrimental-but there they are.
+Regulations governing these State exchanges may be found in 55 Land Recisions, 583.

 The miner is safe as to State ownership when he locates upon unsurveyed land.
-The State's title to their four sections in each township does not attach until the township plat of survey is accepted by the General Land Office.
-These sections are 2, 16, 32 and 36 in Arizona.
+The State's title to their four sections in each township does not attach until the township plat of survey is accepted by the B. L. M. These sections are 2, 16, 32 and 36 in Arizona.